sethbarrett50/piborg-pid/README.md

 ## Requirements
 To use this code, you will need:
--Raspberry Pi with Raspbian OS
+- Raspberry Pi with Raspbian OS
--PiBorg ThunderBorg motor controller
+- PiBorg ThunderBorg motor controller
--Raspberry Pi camera module
+- Raspberry Pi camera module
--OpenCV library
+- OpenCV library
--Python 3.x
+- Python 3.x

 ## Usage
 To use the code, follow these steps: